zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-An interesting consequence of the time-harmonic assumption is the reduction in the number of independent Maxwell's equations from 4 to 2.
+An interesting consequence of the time-harmonic assumption is the reduction in the number of independent Maxwell equations from 4 to 2.
 Since the [divergence of curl](https://en.wikipedia.org/wiki/Vector_calculus_identities#Divergence_of_curl_is_zero) is zero, the divergence of Equations 2.17.1 and 2.17.3 (on the left) is mathematically identical to Equations 2.17.2 and 2.17.4 (on the right), respectively.

 Using this method, we can also obtain the expression of [conservation of charge](https://en.wikipedia.org/wiki/Charge_conservation):